jonorl/JS-form-validation/README.md

 # to do list
-Dropdown menu project for Project Odin
+JS form validation practice for The Project Odin